 Depending on the nature of the proposed project and the level of team collaboration, you may receive a competitive grant ranging from $1,500 to $5,000.
 Funds will be distributed in Summer 2016.

-Library faculty are poised to assist you with locating quality OER content, as well as answering questions related to copyright and Creative Commons licensing of your own materials.
+The library is ready to support your use of OER content or answer your questions related to copyright and the Creative Commons licensing of your own materials.
 Mason Publishing Group, a department of the University Libraries, is available to aid faculty in developing OER textbooks or workbooks as a part of this pilot project.
 Let us know how we may help you!
-Contact your subject librarian, Claudia Holland (firstname.lastname@example.org), or John Warren (email@example.com), Head, Mason Publishing.
+Contact your subject librarian or John Warren (firstname.lastname@example.org), Head, Mason Publishing.